 The primary markets for the Hiflux heat exchanger are applications where ruggedness, high temperature operation, high performance or compactness is a requirement.

 A recuperator is a gas-gas heat exchanger which substantially raises the efficiency of small gas turbines suitable for distributed generation.
-This is achieved by recovering exhaust heat and using it to preheat the compressed air entering the combustion chamber, thereby reducing the amount of fuel required and correspondingly the emissions.
 Hiflux technology is designed to operate at higher temperatures and pressures than conventional recuperator technology, offering greater efficiency gains without a reduction in operating life.
-Recuperated gas turbines remain efficient at part loads typically retaining over 80% of their fully-rated efficiency at 50% of maximum power.
-Sufficient exhaust heat remains after recuperation for CHP.
+Hiflux has supplied recuperators to a range of commercial and research customers.

 Hiflux technology is well suited to the thermal management of power electronics components and electrical assemblies where high heat removal rates are required.
 Hiflux has participated in a multi-partner funded programme to provide prototype semiconductor heatsinks for a low-carbon vehicle application.
 Test results show very good heat removal in an ultra-compact package.